Changing the Landscape for Parliamentary Engagement in Violence Prevention: Support to Cross-Party Caucuses and Independent Oversight Bodies

 How to coordinate with other actors/Which other stakeholders to involve?

-• Trainings and presentations: Conduct joint trainings with other stakeholders, educational institutions, and community groups, to build capacity and share knowledge on best practices related to independent oversight bodies and caucuses and how this may contribute in addressing some of the challenges that relate to the preventing of electoral violence as well as particular civil society organizations depending on the context and in agreement with the national and local parliament.
+• Trainings and presentations: Conduct joint trainings with other stakeholders, educational institutions and community groups to build capacity and share knowledge on best practices related to independent oversight bodies and caucuses and how this may contribute to addressing some of the challenges related to preventing electoral violence as well as with particular CSOs, depending on the context and in agreement with the national and local parliament.

 • Collaborative events and conferences: Partner with various organizations to co-host events that promote dialogue and collaboration among different actors to foster the knowledge, understanding and value of independent oversight bodies and caucuses.